 Reimbursement of Telephone Charges From a University Fund

 Reimbursement of telephone charges by one University fund to another is accomplished utilizing the form BANFIN-33, Interdepartmental Invoice (Procedure 6).
 This form is used if any portion of the telephone charges – base and/or long distance charges – should be paid from another University fund.
 The person responsible for the University fund that should be charged must prepare an Interdepartmental Invoice and submit it to the person/department responsible for the fund originally charged.
 The information provided on this form indicates the fund that is to be charged and the fund to which the deposit is to be made for reimbursement.
-The completed Interdepartmental Invoice is submitted to the Office of Accounting Services which will deposit the reimbursement with Cashier’s.
+The completed Interdepartmental Invoice is submitted to the Office of the Controller which will deposit the reimbursement with Cashier’s.
 Telephone charges against a contract or grant after their termination date are the responsibility of the department.

 University personnel should not charge personal calls on University telephones.
 If an employee should improperly charge personal telephone calls to the University, it is the department’s responsibility to collect reimbursement from the employee and deposit with Cashier’s such reimbursement to the proper fund.

 Interdepartmental Invoices must be utilized for all purchases of goods and/or services by any university department from any other university department.
 The Interdepartmental Invoice authorizes payment of the order; therefore, it is utilized as the authority to direct charge the cost of the purchase to the university fund stated on the form.
 Interdepartmental invoices representing reimbursement of expenditures must be deposited in the fund and account code where the original expense was incurred.
 There is no sales tax charged on sales between university departments.
 The University Bookstore and Food Service operations are contracted to private companies.